JamesTheGiblet/Praximous-Johnny-5-Codex/README.md

 * **`partsmanifest.md`**: A comprehensive, annotated list of all components required to build Johnny 5 "Number 3."
 * **`glyphkey.svg`**: A high-resolution graphic detailing the glyph system for component connections, ensuring ritual clarity.
 * **`licence.md`**: The open-source license for this project, encouraging you to innovate and contribute to the codex.

 ---

+### <a name="what-youll-need"></a> What You'll Need

+This project is intended for builders with an intermediate skill level in electronics and programming.
+To complete the build, you will need to acquire the following:

+* **Parts List**: The definitive list of all components can be found in the **`partsmanifest.md`**.
+* **Essential Tools**:
+    * 3D Printer (for custom parts, such as the neck mount and head)
+    * Soldering Iron & Solder
+    * Wire Strippers & Cutters
+    * Multimeter
+    * Screwdriver set
+* **Skill Level**: This project is suitable for intermediate builders with a basic understanding of Python, Linux (Raspberry Pi OS), and electronics.
+* **3D-Printed Parts**: The artifact requires several custom 3D-printed components.
+The STL files for these parts are available in the full Praximous Codex Roadmap.

+---